Engee documentation

 Description

 Block Three-Winding Transformer (Three-Phase) It is a linear non-ideal three-phase three-winding transformer that transfers electrical energy between two or more circuits by means of electromagnetic induction.
 The block includes the effects of linear leakage of the windings and linear magnetization of the core.
 The block resistance can be parameterized in relative units.
-The connections of the primary, first secondary and second secondary windings, the triangle-star phase angle and the types of cores are adjusted.
+The connections of the primary, secondary and tertiary windings, the triangle-star phase angle and the types of cores are adjusted.

 The configuration options for the primary and secondary windings are as follows: